X-Men: Manifest Destiny

 "Manifest Destiny" is an American comic book storyline published by Marvel Comics through the X-Men related titles and a number of limited series, including a self-titled one.
 The arc was a follow-up to the storyline entitled "Divided We Stand" which started in the issues cover dated September 2008.

-Storyline overview
+Premise

 "Manifest Destiny" deals with the change in the X-Men when they shift their headquarters from Westchester to San Francisco.
 This is the first time the X-Men have changed their headquarters since their brief relocation to Australia during the 1980s.
-This will be followed by "X-Infernus", the sequel to "Inferno".
+The series is followed by "X-Infernus", the sequel to "Inferno".

 Publication history

 The X-Men: Manifest Destiny mini-series itself, is an anthology.
 The lead story is focused on Iceman and his journey to San Francisco.
 It is written by Mike Carey, with pencils by Michael Ryan.
-There are two back-up stories in every issue, focusing on different characters (Karma, Boom-Boom, Nuwa, Juggernaut, Colossus, Nightcrawler, Mercury and many others) and their lives in San Francisco.
+There are two back-up stories in every issue, focusing on different characters (Karma, Boom-Boom, Nuwa, Juggernaut, Colossus, Nightcrawler, Mercury, and many others) and their lives in San Francisco.